f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

     [150] rpc error: code = Unavailable desc = transport is closing\:\:

-Go to "ELK" VM, navigate to "Access" and select "KIBANA"
+3. Go to "ELK" VM, navigate to "Access" and select "KIBANA"

 .. image:: access-kibana.jpg

-Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.
+4. Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.

 .. image:: access-dashboard1.jpg

-Stop the attack.
+5. Stop the attack.
 Use Ctrl+C.

-**Wait for the vertical black line in the ELK Dashboards** before running the next attack script.
+.. note:: Wait for the vertical black line in the ELK Dashboards before running the next attack script.

 Launch Slow gRPC POST
 =====================

 Attacker supplies a number of concurrent slow POST gRPC requests that exceeds the server capacity of concurrent requests.

 1. SSH (WebShell) into "Attack Traffic Generator (10.1.1.16)" VM.
 2. Launch Slow gRPC POST Attack.

-!!!!!Make sure previous attack ended before launching Attack
+.. note:: Make the sure previous attack ended before launching attack.

 ``cd /scripts/``

 ``./slow_post_http2.sh``

-Go to "ELK" VM, navigate to "Access" and select "KIBANA"
+3. Go to "ELK" VM, navigate to "Access" and select "KIBANA"

 .. image:: access-kibana.jpg

-Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.
+4. Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.

 .. image:: access-dashboard1.jpg

-Stop the attack.
+5. Stop the attack.
 Use Ctrl+C.

-**Wait for the vertical black line in the ELK Dashboards** which indicates the end of the attack.
+.. note:: Wait for the vertical black line in the ELK Dashboards which indicates the end of the attack.